pseigo/book-exercises/cpsc110/notes/m7b-local.md

 - Use local to encapsulate function definitions ("private" helper functions)
 - Use local to avoid redundant computation

+**With regards to efficiency**, it is easy for programmers to worry

+- too much,
+- too soon,
+- or incorrectly.

+Better to design a simple program that's easy to understand and change.
+Worry about efficiency later.

 ## Local

 The `local` function is comprised of _local definitions_ and a _body_.